Dimensionality of the superconductivity in the transition metal pnictide WP: Acknowledgments

 \section{Acknowledgments}

-P.~M.~is supported by the Japan Science and Technology Agency (JST) of the Ministry of Education, Culture, Sports, Science and Technology (MEXT), JST CREST Grant No.~JPMJCR19T, by the (MEXT)-Supported Program for the Strategic Research Foundation at Private Universities Topological Science (Grant No.~S1511006), and by JSPS Grant-in-Aid for Early-Career Scientists (Grant No.~20K14375).
-G.~C. acknowledges financial support from ``Fondazione Angelo Della Riccia''.
+P.~M.~is supported by the Japan Science and Technology Agency (JST) of the Ministry of Education, Culture, Sports, Science and Technology (MEXT), JST CREST Grant No.~JPMJCR19T and by the Japan Society for the Promotion of Science (JSPS) Grant-in-Aid for Early-Career Scientists (Grant No.~20K14375).
 C.~A. and G.~C. are supported by the Foundation for Polish Science through the International Research Agendas program co-financed by the European Union within the Smart Growth Operational Programme.
+C.~A. and G.~C. acknowledge the access to the computing facilities of the Interdisciplinary Center of Modeling at the University of Warsaw, Grant No.~GB84-7.
+We acknowledge the CINECA award under the ISCRA initiative IsC81 "DISTANCE" Grant, for the availability of high-performance computing resources and support.